MrGrasss/TeleBlitz-BestTelebot/README.md

       Using multiple accounts will speed this process up x the amount of clients which I do recommend if your using over
       40 groups to advertise in.

-    - Forum Advertiser: This feature is essentially the same as the Group Advertiser but uses 'forumgroups.txt' found in the groupadvertiser folder instead.
+    - Forum Advertiser: This feature is essentially the same as the Group Advertiser but uses forumgroups.txt found in the groupadvertiser folder instead.
 The groups should have this format: https://t.me/forumtester/2 or t.me/forumtester/2.
 It uses the same config found in the groupadvertiser folder except "seconds_between_fetch" and "full_fetch" don't do anything here.
 Please know that slow mode counts for the entire group and not just for 1